 Another way for adults between 18 and 21 to get a credit card is to have a co-signer, another adult who is at least 21 years old.
 The co-signer should have good credit history to increase the chances of getting approved.
 Unlike an authorized user, both co-signers are jointly liable for repayment and both can charge debt to the card.
 Both must use the card responsibly because the payment history is reported to each signer’s credit reports.
 Even more than with authorized cards, then, the co-signers should agree on how to use the card, such as what purchases can be made and how much can be charged each month.
 This requires ongoing communication between the two parties.
 To cancel a jointly held card, issuers typically require permission from both co-signers.

 A Good “Starter” Credit Card

 Three types of cards are well-suited to young first-time card holders.
 Secured credit cards are good for those with little to no credit history.
 They require a security deposit to open the account.
 Several issuers also offer student credit cards for young adults with limited credit history and income.
 They typically offer limited rewards and have higher interest rates, but no fees.
 Retail credit cards also are easier to qualify for than a regular credit card, but they typically come with smaller credit limits and higher interest rates.
 Many of them can’t be used outside the issuing store.

 Alternatives to Credit Cards

-If getting a credit card or being an authorized user aren’t viable options, there are two other kinds of cards available to young adults.
+If getting a credit card or being an authorized user aren’t viable options, two other kinds of cards are available to young adults.
 Both have similar conveniences to credit cards, but both require upfront funds to be deposited ahead of time.
 Neither help to build credit history.